Association on American Indian Affairs

 • The program should include education on culture, language and community advocacy;

-• The program should involve Tribal Elders and/or have active community involvement; and
+• The program should involve Native Elders and/or have active community involvement; and

 • The camp must follow safety and security protocols and procedures to protect and care for the youth and Elders, including maintaining social distancing and mask wearing when needed, and provide education for hand washing, and how infectious disease can spread.